zshamrock/blog/resources/templates/md/posts/2018-03-02-golang-data-types-cheatsheet.md

 On the radar languages which also look interesting and have some demand on the market are Rust and Racket.
 I am planning to have some look into Racket this year.
 No plans so far regards Rust.

-And yes, because my main work is still with the Java language, I keep my skills up to date in this area, while I think it is equally important to look around, and extend your professional competencies, and become familiar with new ideas and techniques which even if taken from the different languages, could improve writing the code in Java.
+And yes, because my main work is still with the Java language, I keep my skills up to date in this area, while I think it is equally important to look around, and extend your professional competencies, and become familiar with new ideas and techniques which even if taken from the different languages, could improve writing the code in Java (or your main language at work).

 So here below is the summary of the Go data types I came with.
 I hope it is useful.